 Can you feel if your liver is fatty?

 You can’t feel the fat itself.
-However, as the disease progresses and causes inflammation, you might start to feel a dull ache or discomfort.
+As the disease gets worse, it can cause swelling in the liver.
+You may then feel a dull ache or discomfort.

 Can fatty liver cause pain?
 Where is liver pain located?